Rolex Precision Chronometer 18ct Pink Gold, 1943

 The strap fitted is a new high-quality black Hirsch Crocodile strap, with a Rolex pink gold plated buckle.
 We feel contrasts nicely with the watch, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours of strap from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 18mm straps if you wish, here.

-Although there are no original papers with this watch, all the numbers and markings on the watch are correct, dating the watch to very close to 1943.
+Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1943.

 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.

-The watch comes complete with a Rolex presentation box, as shown.
+This watch comes complete with a Rolex presentation box.

 A beautiful, rare, and highly collectable vintage gold watch from horology’s most famous name, which will provide an excellent financial investment as well as be something to use, wear, treasure and enjoy!